elisascanu/ecDNA_variants_maintenance/README.md

 ## Main function for simulating ecDNA proliferation in a growing population of cells, considering selection and switching between variants

 The main function is called "generate" and it is included in most of the MATLAB scripts.
-The explanation step by step is present in `mixmaintainance.m`.
+You will find it in `generate.m`.

 ## The script `distribution_variants.m`